BirdsCanada/NatureCountsAPI/NatureCounts_API_v1.00.md

 The response payload will carry at least the `results` attribute.

 The client application must treat this as a paginated call and expect to repeat the query multiple times, with updated `lastRecord` values on each subsequent request.
-The client **must** expect more data if the reuslt set was not empty and either:
+The client **must** expect more data if the result set was not empty and either:

 1. The number of records in the result set was equal to the query value of `numRecords` (if used);
 2. Or the response payload included a `requestId` attribute (see below);